StuartsProjects/StuartsProjects.github.io/_posts/2016-08-25-reception-distances-at-uhf-my-10001-rule.md

 date: "2016-08-25"
 ---

-I often get asked what range you can get in ‘typical conditions’ using LoRa.
+I often get asked what range you can get in ‘typical conditions’ using LoRa®.
 There is a simple answer;

 _“There is no such thing as typical conditions.”_